-Remember that universities can set their own fees for EU students, so always check individual universities’ funding pages to check how much you’ll pay as an EU student.
+Remember that universities can set their own fees for EU students, so always check individual universities’ funding pages to see how much you’ll pay as an EU student.
 Some universities offer discounts to students from the EU.
-If you’re not sure about what fees you should be paying, contact your university for advice.
+If you’re unsure what fees you should pay, contact your university for advice.

 Do European students need a visa to study in the UK?

 Unless you have settled status, it is most likely you will need a visa to study in the UK.